- Data Manipulation

 This data is made available as a table for SQL, or as a CSV file for R and Python.

-Any input mapping has the following options (to see all options, the Show details checkbox
+Any input mapping has the following options (to see all options, click on the Show details button):

 - Source — Select a table in Storage as the source table for your transformation.